How to Create Half Doughnut Chart in Excel (with Easy Steps)

 Full-Doughnut Chart Turns into Half-Doughnut Chart

-Finally, as a finishing touch, we need to delete the extra legend inside the chart and give the chart an appropriate title.
-To do that, select “Total” from the legend list and press DELETE from your keyboard.
-Then, click on “Chart Title” and rename the title.
+Delete the extra legend inside the chart and give the chart an appropriate title.
+To do that, select “Total” from the legend list and press the DELETE key.
+Click on “Chart Title” and rename the title.

 Fixing Chart Title and Deleting Unnecessary Legend

 Your half-doughnut chart is now complete.
-You can adjust the legend and title fonts suitably to meet your purpose.
+You can adjust the legend and title fonts as required.

 Final View of Half-Doughnut Chart